bogarttyyy/batch5-activities/README.md

 1. [Chess Board Grid](https://sam-deguzman.github.io/batch5-activities/ChessBoardinGrid/index.html) - I used the same style of the previous chessboard, I've edited images for the chess pieces, and used grid layout for the boxes this time.

 1. [Product Landing Page](https://sam-deguzman.github.io/batch5-activities/ProductLandingPage/index.html) - This is one of the final activities for HTML/CSS, I've tried different styles that I've learned so far, and also made sure the user stories are achieved.

+1. [Survey Form](https://sam-deguzman.github.io/batch5-activities/ProductLandingPage/index.html) - This is the final activity for HTML/CSS, I've sticked to the user stories, it's not that perfectly responsive on different screen sizes yet.
 <!---```### Support or Contact```--->

 <!---Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.--->